 From the State Shared Service Centre information system on governmental accounts: accounts submitted according to the public sector financial accounting and reporting guidelines

-From the Commercial Register and entities’ websites: annual reports and other information on the activities of legal persons in public law, public sector foundations and state accounting entities
+From the commercial register of the Centre of Registers and Infomation Systems and entities’ websites: annual reports and other information on the activities of legal persons in public law, public sector foundations and state accounting entities

 From the Ministry of Finance: structural funds reports and reports on funds transferred into EU own funds

 From the Register of Social Services and Benefits: subsistence benefits

 Wages data of the Ministry of Economic Affairs and Communications by department